winsw/winsw/README.md

 * [Maven packaging](https://github.com/jenkinsci/winsw-maven-packaging) for executables, hosted by the [Jenkins project](https://jenkins.io/).
 Binaries are available [here](https://repo.jenkins-ci.org/releases/com/sun/winsw/winsw/).
-* [Puppet](./doc/puppetWinSW.md), currently outdated (WinSW 1.x).
-Binaries are available on [Puppet Forge](https://forge.puppet.com/kenmaglio/winsw)

 ## Usage

-WinSW is being managed by configuration files: [Main XML configuration file](doc/xmlConfigFile.md) and [EXE configuration file](doc/exeConfigFile.md).
+WinSW is being managed by configuration files: [Main XML configuration file](docs/xml-config-file.md) and [EXE configuration file](docs/exe-config-file.md).

 Your renamed *WinSW.exe* binary also accepts the following commands:

 * `install` to install the service to Windows Service Controller.
-  This command requires some preliminary steps described in the [Installation guide](doc/installation.md).
+  This command requires some preliminary steps described in the [Installation guide](docs/installation.md).
 * `uninstall` to uninstall the service.
 The opposite operation of above.
 * `start` to start the service.
 The service must have already been installed.
 * `stop` to stop the service.